uptonking/note4yaoo/lib-editor-codemirror-examples.md

 - https://github.com/geometryzen/stemcstudio-codemirror /MIT/202401/ts
   - Bundle of CodeMirror Editor
+  - A wrapper around the CodeMirror editor for use in STEMCstudio.

 - https://github.com/riccardoperra/solid-codemirror /MIT/202305/ts/inactive
   - A library of SolidJS primitives to build code editors using CodeMirror 6